 Yesterday, in the cockpit of Number 10, Captain Theresa May once again affirmed that Brexit means Brexit and that it will land on 29 March.
 She just needs to fix a few blinking lights first.

 Today, she is in Belfast meeting the DUP, which remains implacably opposed to the current backstop agreement, and Sinn Fein, which is equally insistent that it stays.
 Tomorrow, the Prime Minister goes to Brussels to seek changes on her deal – changes which the EU 27 have already ruled out.

 The problem for the 66 million passengers trapped on this progressively bumpy flight is simple.
-If no deal is made – we plunge from the sky.
-It would be every bit as catastrophic.
+If a ‘no deal’ is made, we plunge from the sky and it would be every bit as catastrophic.
 Theresa May is stubbornly and imprudently fiddling with switches when she should be evincing an emergency landing.

 The first concern of government, like that of any aircrew, should be to serve the interests of the people entrusted to them.
 It is beholden upon those on the flight deck to bring us safely in to land.

 Things didn’t end well for Captain McBroom.
 He survived the crash landing but 10 passengers and members of the crew did not.
 He was fired by UAL and lived out the rest of his days wracked with guilt – regretting that he hadn’t taken the right action.
 Theresa May take note.

 After all – it didn’t say “brace!
 Brace!
 Brace!” on the side of that bus.